 Third base (1): Kyle Seager

 The Mariners have been writing Seager’s name into the lineup for 10 straight seasons and will do so again in 2021.
-Seager is the highest paid Mariner at $18 million for 2021, with a $15 million team option for ’22 that becomes a player option if he’s traded.
-That contract and the fact Seattle didn’t have a top third-base prospect in waiting has resulted in Seager being the last remaining veteran still on board, but the Mariners do have a viable option now after acquiring France from the Padres at the Trade Deadline.
+Seager is the highest-paid Mariner at $18 million for '21, with a $15 million team option for '22 that becomes a player option if he’s traded.
+That contract, and the fact Seattle didn’t have a top third-base prospect in waiting, has resulted in Seager being the last remaining veteran still on board -- but the Mariners do have a viable option now after acquiring France from the Padres at the Trade Deadline.
+France has been seeing a bulk of his infield reps at third in camp.

 Shortstop (1): J.P.
 Crawford

-The 26-year-old has quickly become one of the staples in the Mariners’ rebuild, and his big defensive strides since coming over in a December 2018 trade paid off in ’20 with his first Gold Glove Award.
-Crawford also showed improvement with his bat, enough to assume the everyday leadoff spot.
-The Mariners think there is a higher ceiling at the plate than the .255/.336/.338 slash line he posted last year.
+The 26-year-old has quickly become one of the staples in the Mariners’ rebuild, and his big defensive strides since coming over in a 2018 trade paid off in ’20 with his first Gold Glove Award.
+Crawford also showed improvement with his bat, enough to assume the everyday leadoff spot last year.
+The Mariners think there is a higher ceiling at the plate than the .255/.336/.338 slash line he posted in 2020.

-Outfield (3): Mitch Haniger, Kyle Lewis, Jake Fraley
+Outfield (3): Mitch Haniger, Kyle Lewis, Taylor Trammell

 Designated hitter (1): Ty France